 These low self-confidence feelings and thoughts are states of mind.
 States of mind can be changed.
 They can be owned, controlled, and turned around.
 The negative energy can be transmuted into positive energy.
 It is like self-confidence alchemy.

-Take total ownership of the fighting
+Take total ownership of the fight

 When fighting low self-confidence, the key thing is to accept that there will be knock-backs because knock-backs are a part of life.
 Take total ownership.
 Fully own your life and your part in it.
 Take full responsibility for the fight.

 The smart way to work is to be ever watchful and keep the knock-backs small and infrequent.
-The fight will never be over but it does get better if you stick to your task.
+The fight will never be over, but it does get better if you stick to your task.

 Stay vigilant and be fighting fit